- In the Assets page, click Add. The Add Asset window is displayed.

 - From the Credential Store list, select where this asset is stored from any of your defined credential stores.

-- Use the Global Value toggle to indicate whether this asset has a default value (used when no specific per-user/per-user-machine value exists).
+- Use the Global Value toggle to indicate whether this asset has a default value (used when no specific per-account/per-account-machine value exists).

 a.
 If enabled, in the Value field, type what the asset should contain.
 If the asset type is boolean, select True or False, and if it is a credential enter the Username and Password.

 b.
-If disabled, you must provide at least one user-specific asset value.
+If disabled, you must provide at least one account-specific asset value.

-- Use the Add robot asset value button to create the per-user or per-user-machine asset values desired.
+- Use the Add robot asset value button to create the per-account or per-account-machine asset values desired.